lindseyc/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/describing_scatter_plots.rst

      close to the end points 1 = January and 12 = December, and higher temperatures in the middle.

+.. mchoice:: identify_scatterplot_3

+   The explanatory variable (x) is the month of the year, starting in January, and the explained variable (y) is the mean temperature for that month for St. Louis, Missouri which has cold winters and warm summers.

+   - C

+     + Correct: Cold winters and warm summers means smaller values close to the end points 1 = January and 12 = December, and higher temperatures in the middle.

+   - A

+     - Incorrect: fill.

+   - D

+     - Incorrect: fill.

+   - B

+     - Incorrect: fill.

 4. The explanatory variable (x) is the city miles per gallon and the explained variable (y) is the highway miles per gallon for a sample of cars.

    ::Answer: Top Right.
 Cars with higher city mpg also have higher highway
      mpg.

+.. mchoice:: identify_scatterplot_4

+   The explanatory variable (x) is the city miles per gallon and the explained variable (y) is the highway miles per gallon for a sample of cars.

+   - C

+     - Incorrect: fill.

+   - A

+     - Incorrect: fill.

+   - D

+     - Incorrect: fill.

+   - B

+     + Correct: Cars with higher city mpg also have higher highway mpg.

 5. The explanatory variable (x) is the number of hours after e-coli has been introduced to a petri dish and the explained variable (y) is the